Representing Federal Contractors in Bid Protests – Nationwide Help. Free Initial Consultation 1-866-601-5518.

 - There are other policies and procedures that you must meet.

 - To meet the legal intervenor definition, you must still have legal standing and be an interested party.

 Watson & Associates bid protest defense and intervenor attorneys are frequently retained to challenge a protestor’s allegations to common issues such as best value procurements and other awards made by federal government contracting agencies.

 As part of our appellate and GAO protest practice, our intervenor law lawyers also focus on preserving our clients’ rights in the event that the case must go to the U.S. Court of Federal Claims.

-- Client’s work closely with our law firm’s bid protest defense lawyers to develop comprehensive strategies to position a case for successful resolution.
+- Client’s work closely with our law firm’s bid protest defense lawyers to develop comprehensive strategies to position a case for a successful resolution.

 Intervenor Law Advocacy